pyinstaller/pyinstaller/doc/source/Manual.rst

 When you apply |PyInstaller| to ``myscript.py`` the default result is a single folder named ``myscript``.
-This folder contains all the
-support files, and an executable file also named ``myscript`` (``myscript.exe`` in Windows).
+This folder contains all the necessary support files, and an executable file also named ``myscript`` (``myscript.exe`` in Windows).